ListLevelCollection class

 list_level.number_style = aw.NumberStyle.BULLET

-list_level.font.name = "Wingdings"
+list_level.font.name = 'Wingdings'

-list_level.font.color = drawing.Color.blue
+list_level.font.color = aspose.pydrawing.Color.blue

 list_level.font.size = 24